Teddy T. and Cecilia M.

 Course Name

-This course introduces upper-division undergraduate students to the accelerating globalization of all business.
-You’ll explore international business through a series of case studies that illustrate concepts and methods within three broad subject areas: (1) the economic framework of international business, (2) the operating structures of multinational corporations, and (3) a guide for global strategic management.
+A study of the accelerating internationalization of all business, this course introduces upper-division undergraduate students to all facets of international business within three broad subject areas: (1) the economic framework of international business, (2) the operating frameworks of multinational corporations, and (3) a framework for global strategic management.
+It uses case studies to illustrate concepts and methods.

-An overview of the many human resource management activities performed in the modern workplace.
-Topics of study include human resource planning, job analysis, staffing and recruitment, selection and retention, training and talent development, compensation and benefits, legal aspects, DE&I, performance management, labor relations, ethics, and health and safety.
+This course provides an overview of the myriad of human resource management activities performed in the workplace.
+Topics include human resource planning, job analysis, staffing, recruitment, selection, retention, training and talent development, compensation and benefits, legal aspects, DE&I, discipline, performance management, labor relations, ethics, and health and safety.

-In this capstone management course, you’ll apply strategic principles to the development, organization, financing, and operations of a business enterprise.
-Coursework will integrate and apply the knowledge and skills gained in previous business and management courses to create an overall competitive strategy.
+Application of strategic management principles to develop, organize, finance, and operate a business enterprise.
+Integrates and applies knowledge and skills gained in other business and management courses to create a competitive strategy.

 Specialization Courses